 Flowerbeds on A1000

-Various companies, agencies etc are involved in this.
-There are beds outside the Great Northern Business Centre, which Antony Head (From GNBC) would like to see planted on 18th March.
-Also some beds in front of the station building belong to Govia, while some are the responsibility of Herts Highways.
-GCE, who have an interest in this as many visitors to the House arrive by train, are not happy that the beds will be maintained to a high standard in the long term.
-Ken will talk to Anthony Head and Anthony Downs about this.
+Herts Highways and Govia Trains own the beds outside the Sation and along the Great North Road. .
+GCE, have an interest in this as many visitors to the House arrive by train, are not happy that the beds will be maintained to a sufficiently high standard in the long term, and are making arrangements to look after the beds.

+One of the beds is outside the Great Northern Business Centre, and Antony Henn (from the Dutch Nursery) would like to see it planted on 18th March.Ken will talk to Antony Head and Anthony Downs about this.

 Action: Ken